bhisaac/5eFP/5eFP-SRD.md

 - (*a*) a wooden shield or (*b*) any simple weapon
 - (*a*) a scimitar or (*b*) any simple melee weapon
-- Leather armor, an explorer's pack, and a druidic focus
+- Leather armor, and an explorer's pack

 ### Druidic